MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-tpm.md

 ---
 # manage-bde: tpm

-> Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
 >
 > [!IMPORTANT]
 > This command is not supported for use on computers running Windows 8,  Windows Server 2012  or later operating systems.
 For those computers, you can use the [TPM Management cmdlets for Windows PowerShell](https://docs.microsoft.com/powershell/module/trustedplatformmodule/).